Skip to main content

 • and long-term participation favors consistent, coherent behavior.

 Over time, this creates a juror pool that is economically aligned with fair and reliable dispute resolution.
-This mechanism allows the juror pool to self-regulate over time without centralized reputation scoring.

-Automatic Enforcement
+Automatic enforcement

 All rewards, penalties, and fund transfers are enforced automatically by smart contracts.
 The protocol does not rely on discretionary intervention, manual arbitration, or centralized control to execute outcomes.
 This ensures: